DorukEmre/RayCast3D/README.md

 ## Project Structure

-  src/: Contains the source code files.\
+    src/ source code files
-  inc/: Contains the header files.\
+    inc/ header files
-  lib/: Contains the libraries (MLX42 and libft).\
+    lib/ libraries (MLX42 and libft)
-  maps/: Contains example map files.
+    maps/ example map files

 ## Makefile Targets

     all: Builds the project and required libraries.\
     libmlx: Builds the MLX42 library.\
     libft: Builds the libft library.\
     clean: Removes object files and build directory.\
     fclean: Cleans up all build files and the executable.\
     re: Cleans and rebuilds the project.

 ## Acknowledgements